Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 #### Masked self-attention

+Masking plays an important role in the transformer.
+It serves two purposes:

+- In the encoder and decoder: To zero attention outputs wherever there is just padding in the input sentences.
+- In the decoder: To prevent the decoder ‘peaking’ ahead at the rest of the translated sentence when predicting the next word.

 The self-attention sub-layer in the decoder stack (masked multi-head attention) is modified to prevent positions from attending to subsequent positions.

 This is done by masking future positions (setting them to -inf) before the softmax step in the self-attention calculation.